 My business career recently entered its fifth decade.
-My first business raising and selling sweet corn in the Philadelphia suburbs started at age 17.
-Recently at my 57th birthday celebration I was privileged to introduce the associates of the latest new business venture in crab harvesting.
+My first business was raising and selling sweet corn in Skippack PA in the western suburbs of Philadelphia.
+That project started at age 16 in 1976 and helped provide cash into college.
+Then jumping forward to my recent 57th birthday celebration at Money Island New Jersey where I was privileged to introduce new associates in my latest business venture in crab aquaculture.
 Over this span of 40 years, I’ve enjoyed opportunities to work with hundreds of other small businesses in a range of industries from professionals to nonprofits, insurance, employee benefits, agriculture, aquaculture and construction.
-We can’t help but to notice that some of those relationships are more successful and productive while others fail.
+I can’t help but to notice that some of those relationships are more successful and thrive while others fail.
 Over time, I’ve recognized that the types of relationships that work well for me fall into the successful group I call “collaborative” and the unsuccessful relationships that I call “hope”.
-My entire practice is focused on developing more of these collaborative relationships where the result is more than a common buy/sell business transaction.
-My business relationships are based on achieving measurable and verifiable results.
+My entire practice is now focused on developing more of these collaborative relationships where the result is more than a common buy/sell business transaction.
+Business relationships are based on achieving measurable and verifiable results are the future!
 Here are some examples:

-Collaborative Relationships that have been successful in the past and would be welcome in the future
+These are the types of collaborative relationships that have been successful in the past and would be welcome in the future:

-- Sales Representative Relationships: You offer a product or service and I market it on a consignment basis or contingent fee basis as long as the arrangement is publicly disclosed.
+- Sales Representative Relationships: You offer a product or service and I market it on a consignment basis or contingent fee basis.
+This is a legitimate relationship for CPAs as long as the arrangement is publicly disclosed to clients.

 - Collaborative Marketing: We author an article or book together or jointly produce a public demonstration.
 I am a guest on your event, TV or radio show or appear in your print or online publication and we both market that product to our audience.
 Conversely, you might attend an event that I host as a quest speaker or presenter.

-- Barter: I give some product or service to you in exchange for you giving some product or service to me.
+- Barter: I provide some product or service to you in exchange for you providing some product or service to me.

-‘Hope’ Relationships that have not been successful in the past and would not be welcome in the future
+In contrast, ‘Hope’ relationships that have not been successful in the past and would not be welcome in the future: